tekumara/notes/aws-eks-auth.md

 An error occurred (AccessDenied) when calling the AssumeRoleWithWebIdentity operation: Not authorized to perform sts:AssumeRoleWithWebIdentity
 ```

 The annotated role cannot be assumed.
-Check the trust policy on the role.
+Check the trust policy on the role is for the correct service account and aws account.

 ### Manually assuming a role using the serviceaccount token